mebusy/notes/dev_notes/AI_CS188.md

 <h2 id="00ba899c02fa6651c15e5e948a7a4aac"></h2>
 ## Graph Search

+Admissible heuristic with tree search is optimal but graph search no guarantees.

  - Tree Search: Extra Work!
  - Failure to detect repeated states can cause exponentially more work.